How to Xeriscape

 Mulch is like a protective blanket over the soil.
 It will conserve soil moisture, reduce weed growth, prevent a hard crust from forming on the soil surface, and protect plant roots and the soil from extreme cold and heat.
 This vital component of xeriscape gardening can be used in any existing landscape.
 Be sure to weed and water thoroughly before mulching.

-Organic mulches such as compost and well-rotted manure also build up the soil and feed plants so that chemical fertilizers are unnecessary.
+Organic mulches such as compost and well-rotted manure also build up the soil and feed plants making chemical fertilizers unnecessary.

 Rock mulches intensify heat around plants and your home.
 They make it difficult to weed and clean up fallen plant debris.
 Weed seeds will grow in the dust that accumulates under the rocks on top of landscape fabric.